learn-academy-2023-bravo/treasure-hunt-drfudd2001/README.md

 ### 📚 User Stories

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
+    - Branch: game-board
+    - import Square into App.js and call component
+    - Create a 9 square grid
+    - Pass state array to Square component
+    - Styled square

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+    - Branch: index-position
+    - Added onClick to square div
+    - Added handleClick method to Square.js
+    - Passed index to Square and handleClick
+    - Added handleGamePlay to App.js
+    - Passed handleGamePlay to Square to get the index by using Functional Props

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.